Rubusch/linux-c/00__basics/gpio__raspi4_led/README.md

 ## Notes

-This is fundamentally an implementation of the project to light a led as described on embetronicx.com, using my own module and my own Raspi4 build.
+This is basically an implementation of the project to light a led as described on embetronicx.com, using my own module and my own Raspi4 build.

 TODO